 Tickets to the Wooden Shoe Tulip Farm are $5 per person ($20 per car maximum), available at the entrance.

-Dogs on leash are welcome.
+Dogs on leashes are welcome.
 Try going during a school day if you can to avoid large crowds that arrive on weekends.

 And most of all, enjoy!